ski-matic/TrendingMovies/README.md

 - In fact, it would be better to replace the icon with a "hamburger" navigation icon if there were a navigation drawer
 - I didn't handle any tablet layouts at all, only phone (single pane vs. twoPane)
 - Sanitizing / URL encoding the query string when doing a search
-- Handle the case where a movie doesn't have a poster image
+- Handle the case where a movie doesn't have a poster image or backdrop image
 - A bit of a flash when going between "Search" and "Trending".
 Would be nice to have a smoother transition
 - When the details overlay is being displayed, on an older version of Android it appears that tapping outside the overlay won't dismiss it
   - The back button should at least close it
+- If the screen is rotated into landscape, the detail overlay doesn't usually fit on the screen.
+  - It should be scrollable
+- If a detail overlay is shown and the screen is rotated the overlay disappears
+- If a search is executed, and then the screen is rotated, the search is cleared

 ## Features I would do if I had more time
 - Trending call options: